muscaestar/myBlog/content/en/post/Start-a-Multi-Language-Blog-with-HUGO.md

 branch is your working branch.
 By doing so, the source files and rendered files are separated, which helps maintenance and version control.

-For the workflow of writing and post an article to your blog:
+For the workflow of writing and posting an article to your blog:
 1. run `hugo new post/Article-Name.md`
 2. write the article
 3. run `hugo server -D` and check the final product